WVU AI Discussion Group

 We’re currently coordinating via a simple mailing list.
 To get involved:

-Email to Prof. Aldo Romero to be added to the group.
+Email Prof. Aldo Romero to be added to the group.
 This effort is supported by the High Performance Computing team of the WVU Research Office.

 Prefer a calendar invite version?
 Just ask—we’ll send you a recurring Zoom invite.